Skip to main content

 • On the WALLIX Trustelem administration console, click Apps on the left menu, and then click your application.

-• On the Settings popup, click Edit, paste the Entity ID URL in the EntityID field and the ACS URL URL in the Assertion Consumer Service field.
-You copied both URLs from the previous step.
+• On the Settings popup, click Edit, paste the SP Entity ID in the EntityID field and the ACS URL in the Assertion Consumer Service field.
+Retrieve both values from the SAML action documentation (see Configure ngrok).

 • Click Save.